MStitterich-IU/dgs_detection/README.md

 iteration will save its results in a log file in the same folder as the one in which the models are stored.

 ### Evaluation
-In order to figure out the prediction accuracy of a trained model the `model_evaluation.py' file can be executed.
-It will asks users to select a folder where testing data has been stored.
+To figure out the prediction accuracy of a trained model the `model_evaluation.py' file can be executed.
+It will ask users to select a folder where testing data has been stored.
 These recordings should **not** be the same as the training data used for training the model but separate recordings.
 In addition users will be prompted to pick a model that they want to evaluate.